gardener/test-infra/docs/Testrunner.md

 Testrunner is an additional component of the Test Machinery that abstracts templating, deploying and watching of Testruns and provide additional functionality like storing test results or notifying test-owners.

-The runner is intended to run in a CI/CD pipeline as it depends on the gardener [cc-utils](https://github.com/gardener/cc-utils) library to store test results in a elastic search database.
+The runner is intended to run in a CI/CD pipeline as it depends on the gardener [cc-utils](https://github.com/gardener/cc-utils) library to store test results in an elasticsearch database.

 ## Usage